danswick/danswick.github.io/_posts/2015-6-1-PNGfactory.md

 This function includes some error checking so that 1) it doesn't get hung up on the inevitable broken bit of information in our user data and 2) it alerts us when data doesn't look right by popping the offending user ID into the `#errorMessageBlock` div at the very top of the page.

-## Running charts through the PNG factory
+## Step 2: Run your charts through the PNG factory

 So we've got all of our SVG charts in one place, how do we turn them into images?
 Luckily, I found this *super* handy script, [saveSvgAsPng](https://github.com/exupero/saveSvgAsPng) from GitHub user [exupero](https://github.com/exupero).
 This script takes an element, output filename, and a few options as arguments and spits out nice PNGs, including all of your CSS formatting.
 Excellent!
 To make it work for my project, I just created a little `for` loop to iterate over all of the SVG charts I created in previous step, running the saveSvgAsPng functions at each iteration.